ErichDonGubler/vet-wgpu/README.md

 This is the first step that contacts GitHub, and all it does is file away the data retrieved with minimal processing (just pretty-printing the JSON).
-All the steps that hit the network are separated out into their own scripts, so that the steps that do interesting processing can be iterated on without constantly hitting the network.
+All the steps in these instructions that hit the network are separated out into their own scripts, so that the steps that do interesting processing can be iterated on without constantly hitting the network.

 The `fetch-commits.sh` script sleeps a bit between requests to avoid getting rate-limited.
 I have never actually had a problem with this, but sometimes we have hundreds of commits to retrieve, and it just seems polite.
+Feel free to overclock it if you want to live dangerously.

 ## Finding pull requests for each commit